A/N: In response to a fanfic challenge.

 "No need to ask stupid questions!"

 "Who's asking stupid questions here, me or you?"

 "Look, there he comes!"

 "Who?"
-Fred whipped back around, spotted his quickly approaching target, hurled his ammunition, and…
+Fred whipped around, spotted their approaching target, hurled his ammunition, and…

 "RUN!"
-George screamed, darting from his cover inside the dark trees of the forest.
-As he scrambled from his shelter, he seemingly accidentally snapped back a tree branch, hitting his brother Fred in the face.
+George cried, darting from his cover among the dark trees of the forest.
+Scrambling through the trees, he accidentally snapped back a tree branch, hitting his twin in the face.
 He ran out into the open, pushing past a bewildered Snape, and practically flew towards the castle.
 Fred, regaining his senses seconds later, followed.

 "How could you miss?!"
-George shouted as Fred ran beside him.
+George shouted as Fred caught up.
 "He was a ferret's length away from you!"